 Return codes, also known as error codes, provide an alternative approach to handling errors in C# programming.
 Instead of throwing exceptions, functions or methods return a specific code indicating the success or failure of an operation.
 These return codes are typically numeric values that convey the outcome of the operation, with specific codes representing different error states.

-In C#, developers utilize return codes by defining and documenting a set of possible return values, where specific values correspond to different error conditions.
+In C#, developers use return codes by defining and documenting a set of possible return values where specific values correspond to different error conditions.
 By checking the return code after invoking a function or method, the calling code can determine whether the operation succeeded or encountered an error and take appropriate actions accordingly.

 Advantages of Return Codes